jentery/SWDemo/index.md

 All files in the collection are converted into [Markdown](https://daringfireball.net/projects/markdown/) using the [SWTools](https://github.com/callumyci/SWTools) script.

-[Documentation](https://github.com/callumyci/SWTools/blob/main/README.md) for the SWTools script describes how to convert pedagogical materials (such as course outlines, lesson plans, and workshop instructions written in a word processor) into Markdown using [Pandoc](https://pandoc.org/).
+[Documentation](https://github.com/callumyci/SWTools/blob/main/README.md) for the SWTools script describes how it automatically converts pedagogical materials (such as course outlines, lesson plans, and workshop instructions written in a word processor) into Markdown using [Pandoc](https://pandoc.org/).

 The script also generates associated [YAML](https://yaml.org/) metadata files based on a [spreadsheet of metadata](https://github.com/jentery/SWDemo/blob/main/metadata.xlsx) (XLSX).
 YAML for each file includes metadata for the title, layout, filename, permalink, document type, discipline, affiliated project URL, and author's name(s), institution(s), and email address(es).